AkhilByju/Bayesian-Credit-Risk-Modeling-with-Uncertainty-Quantification/README.md

 | Logistic Regression | 0.764   | 0.528  | 0.562    | 0.184 | 0.776    |
 | XGBoost             | 0.779   | 0.558  | 0.430    | 0.135 | 0.820    |

+### Bayesian Logistic Regression (Initial Results)

+A Bayesian logistic regression model with Gaussian priors on coefficients was implemented and trained using full posterior sampling (NUTS).

+With a relatively strong prior (σ = 1.0), the model exhibited:

+- Lower discriminative performance compared to frequentist baselines
+- Significantly higher posterior predictive uncertainty

+This behavior is consistent with strong regularization imposed by the prior, which shrinks coefficients toward zero and favors conservative predictions.
+The results highlight the sensitivity of Bayesian models to prior assumptions and motivate a systematic prior sensitivity analysis.

+Uncertainty statistics (validation):

+- Mean posterior std of predicted probability: ~0.22
+- 95th percentile posterior std: ~0.44

 ---

 ## Calibration Analysis